projectriff/projectriff.io/docs/v0.5/getting-started/docker-for-mac.md

 ### invoke the function

-Knative configures HTTP routes on the istio-ingressgateway.
+Knative uses HTTP routes via the ingress controller.
 Requests are routed by hostname.

-Look up the nodePort for the ingressgateway; you should see a port value like `30195`.
+Look up the nodePort for the ingress gateway; you should see a port value like `30195`.

 ```sh
 INGRESS_PORT=$(kubectl get svc envoy-external --namespace projectcontour --output 'jsonpath={.spec.ports[?(@.port==80)].nodePort}')
 echo $INGRESS_PORT
 ```

-Invoke the function by POSTing to the ingressgateway, passing the hostname and content-type as headers.
+Invoke the function by POSTing to the ingress gateway, passing the hostname and content-type as headers.

 ```sh
 curl http://localhost:$INGRESS_PORT/ -w '\n' \